 It's called communism.

-It's called socialism, tyranny, totalitarianism, and the unequal distribution of resources, i.e., capitalism.
+It's called socialism, tyranny, totalitarianism, and the unequal distribution of resources, i.e. capitalism.

-Anyway, I just saw this, I had a react.
+Anyway, I just saw this.

 Let me go back to Frank Gaffney's piece in the National Review Online today.